Ceiridge/TABS-Multiplayer/README.md

 # TABS-Multiplayer
-A multiplayer mod for the *Totally Accurate Battle Simulator*
+A multiplayer mod for the *Totally Accurate Battle Simulator (Totally Accurate Battle Simulator Online Multiplayer)*

 **Warning:** This mod is very unstable and may contain a lot of bugs.
 The game experience might also not correspond to your expectations. **MacOS and Linux is not supported!**